Materials to brush up your Python skills

 conda install pandas

-Good practice The dependency resolution mechanism is rather slow with conda.
-If you have administrator rights on your computer, we recommend that you install a faster implementation called mamba:
+.
+If you have administrator rights on your computer, we recommend that you install a faster implementation called mamba

 conda install -c conda-forge -n base mamba